butfirstchai.com

 Jump to:

-You can make Bedmi Pooris in two methods - first, all in one bowl dough and the second method, stuff the cooked lentil mix like parathas and deep fry.
-I chose to go with the all-in-one bowl dough method.
-Some recipes called for garam masala and fresh coriander leaves.
+You can make Bedmi puri in two ways: first, one bowl of dough; second, stuff the cooked lentil mix.
+I chose the one-bowl dough method.
+Some recipes called for garam masala and fresh coriander leaves.Β

 soaked urad dal in a bowl